Welcome to Business Blunders

 But Business Blunders is not just about fraud and ethical lapses.
 Critical errors in judgment arise from the overconfidence of plus-sized egos, the vanity of corporate narcissists and just plain ignorance of the facts.
 Power doesn’t just corrupt.
 It makes people do and say stupid things.

-This is an ad-free effort with no corporate sponsors to please.
+This is an ad-free effort with no corporate sponsors or conflicted media giants to please.
 Here are other ways you can help:

 Share this newsletter.
 Help grow a community of people who care to see business done the right way.